software-students-spring2025/3-python-package-fedex-package-delivery-services/README.md

 from anagram_package.anagram import fill_word, create_anagram, check_anagram, filter_palindromes
 ```

-## Usage

-At the top of your file, use `from anagram_package import anagram`.
-No other configuration necessary!

 ## Functions
 This Program currently contains four functions:
 - fill_word(pattern): This takes a String containing one word with any number of letters replaced with an underscore '_', and returns all words that could fill the gap. eg. "Pyt_on" would return "Python".